 Helplines

-• Epilepsy Scotland: provide a free confidential helpline that provides information and emotional support to anyone affected by epilepsy.
-Call 0808 800 2200, Monday to Friday, 10.00am – 4.30pm.
+- Epilepsy Scotland: Provides a free, confidential helpline that provides information and emotional support to anyone affected by epilepsy.
+Call 0808 800 2200, Monday to Friday, 10.00 am – 4.30 pm.

 Promote Wellbeing and Resilience with People & Communities

-Resilience is a key factor in protecting and promoting good mental health and is defined as an individual’s ability to successfully adapt to life tasks in the face of social disadvantage or highly adverse conditions.
+Resilience is an individual’s ability to successfully adapt to life tasks in the face of social disadvantage or highly adverse conditions.
+It’s a key part of good mental health.

-Being socially connected and resilient, both as individuals and communities, are now recognised to be powerful influences on mental health and wider wellbeing.
+Being socially connected and resilient, both as individuals and communities, are powerful influences on mental health and wider wellbeing.
 This can be achieved through developing social connections, tackling isolation, building resilience, strengthening the use of community assets (including social prescribing), and strengthening self-care and peer support.

 Resources

-• Healthy Minds Pocket Guide – Our mental health and wellbeing card provides details for a mental health support organisation in each of the 6 Health and Social Care Partnerships; Glasgow City, Renfrewshire, Inverclyde, East Renfrewshire, East Dunbartonshire and West Dunbartonshire.
-It also provides helpful tips for looking after your mental health and wellbeing and who to contact if you feel someone is in distress.
+- Healthy Minds Pocket Guide – Our mental health and wellbeing card provides details for a mental health support organisation across Greater Glasgow and Clyde (Glasgow City, Renfrewshire, Inverclyde, East Renfrewshire, East Dunbartonshire, and West Dunbartonshire).

-• Campaign to End Loneliness in Scotland: provides information and resources to help combat loneliness and isolation.
+- Campaign to End Loneliness in Scotland: Information and resources to help combat loneliness and isolation.

-• Healthy Minds Loneliness and Isolation session (no. 7) aims to raise awareness of loneliness and isolation, their impact on mental health and what can be done to help tackle it.
+- Healthy Minds Loneliness and Isolation session (no. 7): An awareness-raising session focused on loneliness and isolation, their impact on mental health, and what can be done to help.

-• Adult Mental Health Reading List: A reading list of books has been created to help people self-manage any mental health or wellbeing issues, gain more understanding of mental health and wellbeing, and help people to feel less alone.
+- Adult Mental Health Reading List: A reading list of books has been created to help people self-manage any mental health or wellbeing issues, gain more understanding of mental health and wellbeing, and feel less alone.

 Promote Wellbeing and Resilience at Work

 Workplaces have a key role to play in improving our nation’s health and quality of life.
-Good quality work represents an important force in promoting positive mental health, while unemployment and poor quality work are toxic influences.
+Good quality work can be beneficial for our mental health, while unemployment and poor quality work are toxic influences.

 The business case for supporting the mental health and wellbeing of employees is a strong one.
-The benefits include:
+The benefits include fewer days lost to sickness/absence, greater staff retention, productivity, and staff morale.

-Mental Health in the Workplace: A resource that provides information about the range of resources, supports, websites, and learning opportunities available for staff working across Greater Glasgow and Clyde to support mental health in the workplace.
+- Mental Health in the Workplace: Information on the range of resources, supports, websites, and learning opportunities available for staff working across Greater Glasgow and Clyde to support mental health in the workplace.

-Healthy Working Lives is for employers in Scotland looking for workplace health, safety, and wellbeing information.
+- Healthy Working Lives For employers in Scotland looking for workplace health, safety, and wellbeing information.
 This includes information on supporting the mental health and wellbeing of employees, what they can do, and access to resources to help with this.

 Promote Positive Attitudes, Challenge Stigma and Discrimination